fpjspro/fingerprintjs.com/content/index/ecommerce.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: 'Identify malicious users out to steal PII '
-      markdownContent: "End account takeovers by attaching a unique identity to your website's visitors, even if they are browsing in incognito mode. "
+      markdown__Content: "End account takeovers by attaching a unique identity to your website's visitors, even if they are browsing in incognito mode. "
     - icon: /img/uploads/payment_processing.png
       title: Reduce chargebacks linked to CNP fraud
-      markdownContent: 'Reduce your chargeback rates by detecting and preventing purchases from stolen cards before they hurt your bottom line. '
+      markdown__Content: 'Reduce your chargeback rates by detecting and preventing purchases from stolen cards before they hurt your bottom line. '
     - title: Prevent gift card & coupon abuse
-      markdownContent: Detect visitors using stolen or fake identities to ensure that your coupons and promotions are used legitimately by real customers.
+      markdown__Content: Detect visitors using stolen or fake identities to ensure that your coupons and promotions are used legitimately by real customers.
       icon: /img/uploads/anonymous_user_identification.png
     - title: Avoid merchant penalties
-      markdownContent: Stay within chargeback limits and avoid merchant penalties imposed by payment service providers.
+      markdown__Content: Stay within chargeback limits and avoid merchant penalties imposed by payment service providers.
       icon: /img/uploads/commerce.png
 blocks:
   - subheader: Stop ecommerce fraud with our flexible developer tools
-    markdownContent: Incorporate browser fingerprinting and bot detection into your ecommerce website's existing workflows, and access suspicious visitor activity and geolocation at lightspeed from our API.
+    markdown__Content: Incorporate browser fingerprinting and bot detection into your ecommerce website's existing workflows, and access suspicious visitor activity and geolocation at lightspeed from our API.
 Every business is different - minimize disruption to your customers by building an